DaisyXinyiHe/QAsystem_from_scratch/README.md

 Repository of building Question and Answer chatbot system from scratch or other NLP techniques

 This repository contains an extractive Question Answering system supported by a vector store with question and context information.

+How QA model was trained:
+* Encoder transformer architesture was used
+* A QA head was added to the encoder.
+This predicts the start and the end of the answer based on the question and the context.
+* SQuAD dataset was used to train the model

+How to make inference:
-First, we state a question.
+* First, we state a question.
-Then we use cosine similarity and KNN to search in the vector store of questions that are similar to the question ask.
+* Then we use cosine similarity and KNN to search in the vector store of questions that are similar to the question ask.
 With this method, we retrieve the context.
-We put the question and the context together into the QA system to predict answers to the questions.
+* We put the question and the context together into the QA system to predict answers to the questions.

 This project serve as a basis to understand how QA system work.
 The next step is to replicate with more sophisticated technilogy, such as a pre-tained model with generative capability and Vector DB with HNSW capability.